-- The Foundation Trust is to hold a members meeting (called the annual members meeting) within nine months of the end of each financial year. - 3.2 All members meetings other than annual meetings are called special members meetings. - 3.3 Members meetings are open to all members of the Foundation Trust, Governors and Directors, and representatives of the external auditor, but not to members of the public unless the Council of Governors decides otherwise.
+- The Foundation Trust is to hold a members meeting (called the annual members meeting) within six months of the end of each financial year. - 3.2 All members meetings other than annual meetings are called special members meetings. - 3.3 Both Annual Members' Meetings and any Special Members' Meetings shall be open to all members of the trust, members of the Council of Governors and members of the Board of Directors, together with representatives of the trust's external auditors, and to members of the public.
 The Council of Governors may invite representatives of the media and any experts or advisors whose attendance they consider to be in the best interests of the Foundation Trust to attend a members meeting. - 3.4 All members meetings are to be convened by the Secretary by order of the Council of Governors. - The Council of Governors may decide where a members meeting is to be held and may also for the benefit of members: - 3.5.1 arrange for the annual members meeting to be held in different venues each year: - 3.5.2 make provisions for a members meeting to be held at different venues simultaneously or at different times.
 In making such provision the Council of Governors shall also fix an appropriate quorum for each venue, provided that the aggregate of the quorum requirements shall not be less than the quorum set out below.